-- Referrals can come internally to the pastoral team from tutors, subject staff, students - Referrals are channelled through the DSL who works closely with the pastoral teams - Counselling can only take place and be successful if a student is a willing participant in the process. - Parental permission will always be requested before any therapy commences unless, in exceptionally rare circumstances, this would be detrimental to the student. - It is important to note that, whilst the process of the work can be discussed with parents, the content remains confidential and will not be shared with a parent without the student's permission.
+- Referrals can come internally to the pastoral team from tutors, subject staff, students - Referrals are channelled through the pastoral meetings which the DSL oversees.
+There is then a triage system where the needs of the children are taken into account to provide the most appropriate level of support. - Students are aware of the counselling provision through assemblies, student website and posters - Counselling can only take place and be successful if a student is a willing participant in the process. - Parental permission will always be requested before any therapy commences unless, in exceptionally rare circumstances, this would be detrimental to the student. - It is important to note that, whilst the process of the work can be discussed with parents, the content remains confidential and will not be shared with a parent without the student's permission.